-Historically speaking, the Rebozo goes back- way back- even before the 1800s.
+Historically speaking, rebozos mexicanos goes back- way back- even before the 1800s.
 But, it did not become notorious until around the1900s when the Mexican Revolution took place.
 Women who rebelled, in every sense of the word, would use these long cloths to smuggle various guns and weapons for use in the revolution.
 Thinking about how these “Abuelitas” risked their safety- and their lives- to smuggle weapons for the sake of a revolution is chilling.
 By the end of the revolution, the Rebozo shawl had become a symbol for Mexico’s fight for independence.
 This experience was impactful and powerful enough to make the Rebozo a loved, iconic piece of Mexico- still to this day.
-Aside from talk of guns and glory, this Mexican scarf is well-known for being used by pregnant women, mothers who have a newborn baby, or traditional midwives.
+Aside from talk of guns and glory, this hand woven Mexican scarf is well-known for being used by pregnant women, mothers who have a newborn baby, or traditional midwives.
 Mothers used the lengthy fabric to its advantage, tightly wrapping it around their bodies to hold their children close in a makeshift baby carrier.
 No matter the purpose, a Rebozo is often an essential tool for the woman throughout her whole life.
 Many women receive the cloth as soon as they are born and carry it with them along their journey into adulthood.
 The same fabric you were swaddled in as an infant becomes your poetic shroud that adorns your body as an adult.
 You cannot ask for a more meaningful, symbolic item than that.
 Wearing a rebozo is known to indicate elegance yet strength and spirituality as well.
 Perhaps this is reflected through the sweat and tears of the “Abuelitas” and midwives who worked vigorously to both fight for a cause and gently guide a new being into this world.
 The Rebozo has made such a cultural and aesthetic impact that it was featured in its own exhibit in London’s Fashion and Textile Museum in 2014.
 Now, women use this garment to both celebrate their culture and add a colourful pop to their attire.

 What Is It Made Of?